 Shine Lawyers’ Joint Head of Class Actions, Vicky Antzoulatos, said the approval of the settlement of the proceedings brings certainty for group member claimants.

-“My hope is that this compensation will make a significant difference to the lives of those Australian women who have experienced complications with their implants.”
+“We welcome this settlement which brings the litigation to an end.
+We hope this compensation will make a significant difference to the lives of those Australian women who have experienced complications with their implants,” she said.

 About the class action

-The first mesh class action was brought by Shine Lawyers on behalf of thousands of women in the Federal Court against Johnson & Johnson and two subsidiaries, including Ethicon, culminating in a trial that ran for seven months.
-This class action was successful in 2019, the matter was appealed by Johnson & Johnson & Ethicon but the Full Court of the Federal Court dismissed the appeal on Friday 5 March, 2021 in favour of Shine’s case.
-On 5 November 2021 the High Court dismissed Johnson & Johnson’s application for special leave to appeal.
+The trial in the first class action began in the Federal Court in Sydney on 4 July 2017 and concluded in February 2018.
+Judgment was handed down in the applicants’ favour in November 2019.
+The decision was appealed by the respondents and the Full Court of the Federal Court dismissed the appeal on Friday 5 March 2021.
+On 5 November 2021, the High Court dismissed the respondent’s application for special leave to appeal.